Calathea crocata (Eternal Flame Plant) Indoor Care, Propagation, Problems and Solutions

 If you would like to add these gorgeous plants to your collection, they are available online on Etsy (Link to Etsy).

-Calathea crocata (Eternal Flame Plant) prefers bright, indirect light with 4 to 6 hours of sunlight, average warmth of 18-260C, humidity of 70-80% and moderately moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.
+To care for Calathea crocata indoors, provide bright indirect light with 4-6 hours of sunlight, average warmth of 18-260C, humidity of 70-80% and moderately moist, fertile, well-drained soil coupled with monthly feeding during the growing season.

 Calathea crocata, Eternal Flame Plant